MicrosoftDocs/sql-docs/docs/linux/tutorial-sql-server-ag-kubernetes.md

 ms.custom: "sql-linux,mvc"
 ms.technology: linux
 ---
-# Configure a SQL Server Always On availability group on Docker containers in Kubernetes for high availability with Azure Kubernetes Service (AKS)
+# Configure a SQL Server Always On availability group on Docker containers in Kubernetes with Azure Kubernetes Service (AKS)

 In this tutorial, you learn how to: